GunnerBasil/py-gtsw/README.md

 # py-gtsw
 GTSW, or Google translate string warp, is a python script meant to mess up strings.
 That's all.
 This is not meant to be serious, so do whatever you want, just give me credit.
+If you need help, put down an issue
 # How to use
 **Casual use:**